 A note of cynicism: Antiviral drugs like acyclovir, valacyclovir and famciclovir have been on the market so long that they have lost their patents.
 The generic versions are quite affordable.
 Drug companies are not likely to spend hundreds of millions of dollars to test such medications against Alzheimer’s disease since they cannot make a windfall.

 We hope that the latest study about amyloid encourages neuroscientists to think more creatively.
+Here is a recent article we posted about the origins of Alzheimer’s disease.
+If researchers were more willing to consider other options, we might make more progress.
 We are in desperate need of effective Alzheimer’s drugs.

 Share your own thoughts about Alzheimer’s drugs in the comment section below.